 Ryanair’s inaugural flight was Waterford to London Gatwick on 8 July 1985 using a 15-seater Embraer EMB 110 Bandeirante turboprop aircraft.

-The Ryanair Group in 2022 is made up of Buzz, Lauda Europe, Malta Air, Ryanair and Ryanair UK.
+The Ryanair Holdings Group in 2024 is made up of Buzz (Poland), Lauda Europe (Malta), Malta Air (Malta), Ryanair (Ireland) and Ryanair UK.

 Easyjet vs Ryanair Summary